 Augmented Reality fits well with your eCommerce business since it provides a way-fun experience for shoppers to “TRY BEFORE YOU BUY.”
 You can learn from what IKEA does or more.
 For instance, in your lipstick product page, spend a room for AR experience by replacing the “add to cart” button with a “try.”

 When customers choose to try a product, they can put the color on themselves or use a default model.
 That time, the AR function is somewhat similar to Snapchat’s filters.

 You love the idea of VR and AR to leverage customer experience and grow your sales.
 Then, you wonder whether to invest VR or AR in your Magento 2 website.

 Obviously, the default does not have any function like VR or AR.
 There is also hardly Magento VR/AR extension.
-However, thanks Magento team that this open source platform is freely customizable.
+However, thanks to Magento team that this open-source platform is freely customizable.
 So, if you have a budget and a plan to develop your Magento 2 website, think about VR/AR from now.

 #5: Video Content

 As can be seen from above, product visualization is vital in the eCommerce segment.
 Employing VR or AR technology is a great idea, yet it takes time and money.
 Before you are ready for such big things, start with a simple method – Video Content.

 If a product image costs a thousand words, a video costs a million ones.

 Honesty, talking about content creation in general and making video content in particular, there is not the right way to follow.
 Just keep some recommendations in mind: